Renegade Warriors: All Japan Pro Wrestling (1987, 1992–1997)

 In November 1987, the Youngbloods went to All Japan Pro Wrestling, to take part in their annual Real World Tag League; they finished sixth with two points, tying with Rusher Kimura and Goro Tsurumi, and The Terminator and Tom Zenk.
 The brothers wouldn't return until January 1992, and consistently toured with the promotion until July 1997.
+The Youngbloods were praised by AJPW mainstay Steve "Dr. Death" Williams for their in-ring ability.

 World Championship Wrestling (1990–1991)

-In April 1990, the Youngbloods signed with World Championship Wrestling.
+In April 1990, the Youngbloods signed with World Championship Wrestling as The Renegade Warriors.
 While in WCW, they would wrestle against the likes of The Midnight Express, The Fabulous Freebirds, The Nasty Boys, The State Patrol, Magnum Force, The Four Horsemen, and The Young Pistols.

 Global Wrestling Federation (1991–1993)

-After their WCW release in May 1991, the Youngbloods moved over the Global Wrestling Federation.
+After their WCW release in May 1991, the Youngbloods moved over the Global Wrestling Federation (GWF).
 In July 1991, they took part in a one-night tournament to determine the first GWF Tag Team Champions; they defeated El Cubano and Cuban Assassin in the quarterfinals, and defeated Bad News Allen and Big Bully Busick in the semi-finals, but lost to Rip Rogers and Scott Anthony in the finals.

 In the spring of 1992, they began going by the team name The Tribal Nation, with Mark now called Nocona and Chris now called Brave Sky.
 That summer, they began a brutal rivalry with The California Connection (John Tatum and Rod Price) and their manager Gary Hart.
 The rivalry intensified when Tatum, Price, and Hart cut off Brave Sky's hair.
 The brothers gained revenge by cutting Tatum's hair.

 After the feud with the California Connection ended, they feuded with John Hawk and a revolving door of partners including Black Bart and Bobby Duncum, Jr.